dankozitza/replace/README.md

 # replace

-replace is a tool that performs search-and-replace using pcre++ on file names matching file_regex.
+replace is a tool that performs search-and-replace using std::regex on file names matching file_regex.

 ### Usage: